Loans will only be considered in exceptional circumstances.

-We will authorise a loan to bridge a funding gap where you can evidence forthcoming funding or income generation and demonstrate that you have explored and exhausted all other realistic funding options before approaching us.
+We will only consider a loan to bridge a funding gap where you can evidence forthcoming funding or income generation and demonstrate that you have explored and exhausted all other realistic funding options before approaching us.

 The debt plus interest must be repaid at market rate.
 "Market rate" to be defined as: